-Two oadm_sys schema control tables, DWC_INTRA_ETL_PROCESS and DWC_INTRA_ETL ACTIVITY, monitor the execution of the intra-ETL process.
-These tables are documented in Oracle Airlines Data Model Reference.
+Two ocdm_sys schema control tables, DWC_INTRA_ETL_PROCESS and DWC_INTRA_ETL ACTIVITY, monitor the execution of the intra-ETL process.
+These tables are documented in Oracle Communications Data Model Reference.

-Each normal run of the PKG_INTRA_ETL_PROCESS package (as opposed to an error-recovery run) performs the following steps:
+Each normal run (as opposed to an error-recovery run) of a separate intra-ETL execution performs the following steps:

-Inserts a record into the DWC_INTRA_ETL_PROCESS table with a monotonically increasing system generated unique process key, SYSDATE as process start time,

-- RUNNING as the process status, input date range in the fields FROM_DATE_ETL and TO DATE ETL. - 2.
-Invokes each of the individual PKG_INTRA_ETL_PROCESS procedures in the appropriate order of dependency.
-Before the invocation of each program, the procedure inserts a record into the Intra-ETL Activity detail table DWC INTRA ETL ACTIVITY with a system generated unique activity key, the process key value corresponding to the Intra-ETL process, individual program name as the Activity Name, a suitable activity description, SYSDATE as activity start time, RUNNING as the activity status. - 3.
-Updates the corresponding record in the DWC INTRA ETL ACTIVITY table for the activity end time and activity status after the completion of each individual ETL program (either successfully or with errors.
+- 1. Inserts a record into the DWC_INTRA_ETL_PROCESS table with a monotonically increasing system generated unique process key, SYSDATE as process start time, RUNNING as the process status, and an input date range in the FROM_DATE_ETL and TO_DATE_ETL columns. - 2.
+Invokes each of the individual intra-ETL programs in the appropriate order of dependency.
+Before the invocation of each program, the procedure inserts a record into the intra-ETL Activity detail table, DWC_INTRA_ETL_ACTIVITY, with values for: - ACTIVITY_KEY, a system generated unique activity key. - PROCESS_KEY, the process key value corresponding to the intra-ETL process. - ACTIVITY_NAME, an individual program name. - ACTIVITY_DESC, a suitable activity description. - ACTIVITY_START_TIME, the value of SYSDATE. - ACTIVITY_STATUS, the value of RUNNING. - 3.
+Updates the corresponding record in the DWC_INTRA_ETL_ACTIVITY table for the activity end time and activity status after the completion of each individual ETL program (either successfully or with errors).
 For successful completion of the activity, the procedure updates the status as 'COMPLETED-SUCCESS'.
-If an error occurs, the procedure updates the activity status as 'COMPLETED-ERROR', and also updates the corresponding error detail in the ERROR_DTL column. - 4.
+When an error occurs, the procedure updates the activity status as 'COMPLETED-ERROR', and also updates the corresponding error detail in the ERROR_DTL column. - 4.
 Updates the record corresponding to the process in the DWC_INTRA_ETL PROCESS table for the process end time and status, after the completion of all individual intra-ETL programs.
-If all the individual programs succeed, the procedure updates the status to 'COMPLETED-SUCCESS', otherwise it updates the status to 'COMPLETED-ERROR'.
+When all the individual programs succeed, the procedure updates the status to 'COMPLETED-SUCCESS', otherwise it updates the status to 'COMPLETED-ERROR'.